Glendora (television producer)

 Glendora Folsom is a cable TV producer from New York.
 Her birth name was Glendora Vesta Folsom.
-She is the host of A Chat with Glendora, which has cablecast over 13678 shows since 1972 on the Public-access television channels of cable systems all over the United States.
+She is the host of A Chat with Glendora, which has cablecast over 14,365 shows since 1971 on the Public-access television channels of cable systems all over the United States.

-Biography

-Early life

-Glendora Vesta Folsom attended Classical High School in Springfield, MA, and later American International College.
-She completed a Bachelor of Arts degree in Psychology and English.

-After graduation

-After graduation, Glendora was a research assistant at the University of California, Berkeley in the psychology department.
-In 1951, she worked at NBC in Hollywood, as a script girl.

-Children's show host
+Career

-She returned to Massachusetts c.
-1953, and began her television career, as a children's show host.
-Her first show was "Glendora and her Picture Party" on channel 19 in Pittsfield, Massachusetts.
+Folsom began her television career circa 1953, as a children's show host.
+Her first show was Glendora and her Picture Party on channel 19 in Pittsfield, Massachusetts.
 It was sponsored and ran for 15 minutes per week.
-She was then hired at WMUR-TV in Manchester NH, where she began her program, the SS Glendora.
+She was then hired at WMUR-TV in Manchester NH, where she began her program, SS Glendora, in 1956.
 She was the skipper of the mythical Fun and Games ship, the SS Glendora.

-Boston

 By 1955, she had brought her SS Glendora to WBZ-TV, the Westinghouse station in Boston.
-She was there for 6 years, Monday through Friday, The first show was 15 minutes and the second show was 45 minutes a day.
+The next port of the SS Glendora was on the Mohawk River in Schenectady New York for General Electric; she was there for 6 years.
 Five days a week she was the captain of "Satellite Six," a 1950s-style sci-fi spaceship set, where she also aired cartoons.